A plain-language summary of published research on SETD5 Syndrome, from foundational studies through the present.

 The following areas have been mentioned in published research in the context of monitoring for individuals with SETD5 Syndrome.
 This list reflects what has appeared in the literature -- not a recommendation for any individual.
 A child's care team can advise on what is clinically appropriate.

-The following are documented gaps in the published SETD5 literature as of February 2026.
+The following are documented gaps in the published SETD5 literature as of April 2026.